 Licensed Exempt (Informal Providers): The Informal Provider Monitoring Specialist and lead agency vendor ensures this basic health and safety requirement is in effect and enforced, by conducting annual monitoring inspections, which include the requirement on the monitoring report.
 In addition to making assessments based on observation, the monitoring specialist will also request to see the provider's current (required each year) Basic Health and Safety certificate.
-COMAR 13A.15.10.02 i.
-Provide the citation(s) for these training requirements, including citations for both licensed and license-exempt providers.
+COMAR 13A.15.10.02 b.
+Pre-Service and Ongoing Training i.
+Provide the citation(s) for the training requirement(s), including citations for both licensed and license-exempt providers.